ExpediaGroup/waggle-dance/README.md

 #### Access Control

-A metastores access control configuration is controlled by the `access-control-type` property.
+A metastore's access control configuration is controlled by the `access-control-type` property.

-The properties are described below.
+The available values of this property are described below.

 | Property                                              | Description |
 |:----|:----|